18 Best Electric Bikes for Seniors We Actually Tested & Recommend

 - We like the look of the redesigned frame and are happy to see a variety of color options (with more offered with the 750W model in the near future).

-- As a trade-off for its low price and upgrades, this model’s battery is smaller than that of the original model.
+Cons- As a trade-off for its low price and upgrades, this model’s battery is smaller than that of the original model.
 Those who want more juice may want to consider the 750W model.

-How We Picked The Best E-Bikes for Seniors
+How We Picked the Best E-Bikes for Seniors

 This list was made with those seniors in mind.